GirolamaNotarangelo/Diabetes-Prediction-Web-App/README.md

 - It would be useful to work with a bigger dataset in order to improve the predictive model.
 - Would be nice to create a better looking  web-app.
 An idea could be the use of  Streamlit.
 - Working on understanding and evaluating which combinations of symptoms and factors give higher percentage of positive prediction.
-- Working on understanding and evaluating which combinations of symptoms and factors give higher percentage of positive prediction.